 What If The Party Doesn’t Have the Documents Requested Via Discovery In An Illinois Divorce?

 If you don’t have what’s being asked for, you don’t have it and can’t tender it.
 Your obligation to provide those documents is done.
 End of story.

 “[T]here is no obligation upon a party to produce evidence which is not in his custody, possession or control but in that of a third person.”
 Mykytiuk v.
 Stamm, 196 Ill.
 App.
 3d 928, 934 (Ill.
 App.
 Ct.
 1990)

-But, sometimes a party may not have a document but they definitely have access to it.
+Don’t get too trigger happy with the affidavit of completeness.
+Sometimes a party may not have a document but they definitely have access to it.
 For example, the bank has your bank statements but you definitely have access to those statements.
 In such a situation, you cannot simply say “I don’t have it” if you definitely can get it.

 “A party may be required to produce documents which are in the possession of third parties, where he has custody or control of those documents.”
 Central Nat’l Bank v.
 Baime, 112 Ill.
 App.
 3d 664, 669 (Ill.
 App.
 Ct.
 1982)

 When a third party has the documents that the requested party has access to, the requested party cannot simply say “just ask the third party, they have what you’re looking for.”
 The requesting party is not required to subpoena each actual holder of the documents when the party can simply access the documents without having to use subpoena power.

 A discovery requester is “not required to pursue each and every available method of discovery.”
 Hawkins v.
 Wiggins, 92 Ill.
 App.
 3d 278, 283 (Ill.
 App.
 Ct.
 1980)

 What Happens If A Motion To Compel Discovery Is Ignored